 Hard water problems can wreak havoc in your bathroom, kitchen and everywhere that there’s water.
 What can you do?
-Install a salt-based water softening system so you can start protecting your plumbing system and household appliances from mineral build up.
+Install a salt-based water softening system so you can start protecting your plumbing system and household appliances from mineral build-up.
 In order to install the system correctly, you need to have some basic information on the water softener installation process.

 You could hire a professional plumber, but that would set you back at least a couple hundred dollars.
 Why do that when our water softener installation guide is free!

 Before you start installing your system you need to decide where you want to put it.
 The best place to install your water softener is in your basement or garage.

 In most cases, the basement or garage is where the main water line enters your house.

 For a municipal supply, go downstream of the water meter.